kororaproject/kp-canvas/upstream/client/README.md

 ```

 ##### Included and Excluded Packages
-By default a package is assumed to be an `included` package for at template.
+By default a package is assumed to be an `included` package for a template.
 That is it will be installed (i.e. `included`) when synchronised to a system.
 You can specify that a package should be `excluded` by prefixing the package definition with `~`.
 This will ensure that a package is removed (if installed) from a system when synchronised with the template.

 For example:
 ```